 Along with the rest of the city, downtown has plenty to eat and drink, as well.
 Throughout the downtown area, there is an abundance of interesting and unusual places to fill your stomach and wet your whistle.

 - Atomic Liquors: (google maps) Visit Las Vegas’s oldest freestanding bar.
-Appropriately named after nuclear testing that was done from 1950-1962 at the nearby Nevada Test Site, this retro bar will give you a blast from the past.
+Appropriately named after nuclear testing that was done from 1950 to 1962 at the nearby Nevada Test Site, this retro bar will give you a blast from the past.

 - Heart Attack Grill: (google maps) Humor, fun, and hearty food packed into one heart-stopping restaurant with burgers of the highest calorie count imaginable.
 Know before you go… if you can’t finish it, don’t order it (just kidding).
 No sharing allowed!
 And there’s a scale.
 So, if you weigh more than 300lbs, you eat free.